What is a stock transfer?

 What is the timeline for an inbound stock transfer?

 The typical timeline is 5-7 trading days.
+Delays can occur if untransferable assets are returned to the contra firm.

-Will you accept leveraged accounts?
+Will Robinhood accept leveraged accounts?

 We are not accepting accounts that are leveraged right now.
 You can make your account eligible by deleveraging prior to initiating the stock transfer.